minio/docs/source/reference/minio-mc/mc-replicate-resync.rst

      for the bucket on the destination deployment.

 .. mc-cmd:: older-than
+   :optional:

-   *Optional*  Specify a duration in days where MinIO only resynchronizes objects older than the specified duration.
+   Specify a duration in days where MinIO only resynchronizes objects older than the specified duration.

+   Only valid with :mc-cmd:`mc replicate resync start`.

 Global Flags
 ~~~~~~~~~~~~